HedvigInsurance/tech-stuff/values.md

   - And with that avoid big bang project releases
 - Do not jeopardise quality
   - We would rather cut scope, spend more time on the issue or, if applicable, include more developers
+- Continuously follow up on our WoW in retrospectives
+- Have continuous QA of the things we build
+  - Reviewed by tech, business and design
+- Keep track of hurdles that block our ambitions caused by our system
+- Measure what we do its impact
+  - <Should probably nail how>
+- Celebrate our achievements
+  - Even the small accomplishments deserve to be celebrated